-2See, for example, "Exposing the 'If we call it a blockchain, perhaps it wont be deemed a cartel?' tactic," by Izabella Kaminska, Financial Times, May 11th, 2015.
+&lt;sup>2See, for example, "Exposing the 'If we call it a blockchain, perhaps it wont be deemed a cartel?' tactic," by Izabella Kaminska, Financial Times, May 11th, 2015.

-3Other papers on more specialized applications include Catalini and Gans (2016) point out the blockchain technology can reduce the cost of verification and the cost of networking.
+&lt;sup>3Other papers on more specialized applications include Catalini and Gans (2016) point out the blockchain technology can reduce the cost of verification and the cost of networking.
 Malinova and Park (2016) study the design of the mapping between identifiers and end-investors and the degree of transparency of holdings in a blockchain-based marketplace.
 Khapko and Zoican (2017) argue that blockchain allows for flexible settlement of trades, and the optimal time-to-settle trades off search costs and counter-party risk, creating vertical differentiation.

 in which miners launch block-withholding attacks.
 Nayak, Kumar, Miller, and Shi (2016) discuss "stubborn mining" that generalize and outperform "selfish mining" attacks.
-For challenges facing the incentive and governance issues of maintaining decentralized ledgers, see Evans (2014).4 Instead of focusing on strategic behaviors of the recordkeepers under specific blockchain protocols such as that of Bitcoin miners, we theorize the generation of decentralized consensus-a feature universal to all blockchains, and then examine its implications for contracting and competition.
+For challenges facing the incentive and governance issues of maintaining decentralized ledgers, see Evans (2014).
+Instead of focusing on strategic behaviors of the recordkeepers under specific blockchain protocols such as that of Bitcoin miners which only partially affects consensus quality (because the consensus generation protocol is exogenous), we directly theorize the generation of decentralized consensus-a feature universal to all blockchains, and its economic tradeoffs, before examining its implications for contracting and competition.